jupitersh/dst-mod-no-more-meatatarian/README.md

 This is a mod for the game of Don't Starve Together which is available in the Steam Workshop.

-Wigfrid can eat fruits, vegetables and other foods with this mod.
+Wigfrid can eat fruits, vegetables and other foods.

+Wurt can eat meats.

 ## Changelog

+**Version 1.2.0**

+- Wurt can eat meats.

 ## License